Bill

 Bill Summary

-AN ACT to amend the criminal procedure law, the county law and the judiciary law, in relation to motions to vacate judgment; and to repeal certain provisions of the criminal procedure law relating thereto
+AN ACT to amend the criminal procedure law and the judiciary law, in relation to motions to vacate judgment; and to repeal certain provisions of the criminal procedure law relating thereto

 AI Summary